Jane Harrison for Raleigh

 icon of oak leaf

-Environmental Stewardship: We need to take the long view to care for our environment.
+We need to take the long view to care for our environment.
 We all benefit from clean air and water, parks for recreation, and beautiful places to take a pause.
 I am committed to protecting our waterways and greenspaces.
 I advocate for investments in our natural amenities and improvements to transit infrastructure to reduce fossil fuel dependence.
 I am a strong voice for climate adaptation.
 We must act to reduce flooding and heat waves, and protect our tree canopy.
 We have a duty to be environmental stewards and share our abundance with the next generation.

 map of Raleigh City Council Districts